 We have a large four bed (nearly finished) house in 2 acres of land.
 You will have your own double bedroom and share the use of the rest of the house with us.
 I usually cook for our cafe and so you will be offered mostly the same excellent home-made food with local ingredients - so lots of fish, lobster and other local Barbudan produce.
 We do raise, kill and eat our own animals so you will need to be happy with this.
 We have a cat, dog, chickens, goats, cattle and horses - but not all are here on the property.
 I cook once a day and provide your meals 5 days a week so you will buy or prepare your own food and snacks at other times such as at weekends; there are several really nice fast food sellers and snack shops here on Barbuda.

-We have had many previous volunteers who have made friends here.
+We have had many previous volunteers who have quickly made friends here.
 They have enjoyed the lifestyle, the beaches and gone fishing, hunting, beach-combing and out on boat trips.
-Barbuda is expensive as everything is imported so you will need your own funds to pay for these activities and at the moment there is a part-time bank, only one atm that doesn't often work, so you will need to bring some cash in US$.
+Barbuda is very expensive as everything is imported so you will need some of your own funds to pay for these extra activities, but you will be supporting the local economy if you do.

 Limited internet access